Digitize your paper-based Inspection checklists

 Data getting collected in the inspection checklists can be controlled to make it consistent with the norms and making it easier during report generation and analysis.
 The data gets deposited immediately into a digital database and key stakeholders can receive automatic notification/alerts on issues, patterns, problems to quickly remedy the issue.

-With the right set of digital inspection checklists implemented, inspections that took employees multiple hours or days to conduct and the process can get streamlined, speeded up and stored in one place, all in real-time.
+With the right set of digital inspection checklists implemented, inspections that took employees multiple hours or days to conduct and the process can get streamlined, speeded up, and stored in one place, all in real-time.

-With inspections, right data collation is vital
+With inspections, the right data collation is vital

-The biggest, most time-consuming tasks with inspection checklists is ensuring the information getting collated to identify patterns and problems.
+The biggest, most time-consuming task with inspection checklists is ensuring the information getting collated to identify patterns and problems.
 When conducted digitally, it can save time by automatically uploading the data into a predefined central repository and enabling the managers to see if all planned tasks are being completed.
-It also gives supervisors the ability to drill down into the data and identify issues, trends and probable sources, in turn making better correction strategies for improvement faster in comparison to doing it on paper.
+It also gives supervisors the ability to drill down into the data and identify issues, trends, and probable sources, in turn making better correction strategies for improvement faster in comparison to doing it on paper.

 The instant access to data helps in boosting workforce and equipment productivity by enabling to quickly take action and make correction changes to be more efficient and effective.